The Guild of Friends of St. Lawrence Church

 The Guild of Friends of St. Lawrence's was formed in 1962.
 The main objects of the Guild are to assist in the preservation and maintenance of the church and churchyard so that it will remain a centre of spiritual activity for future generations.

 The Guild runs several Guided Tours of the church during the spring/summer.
 Tours start at 3pm, and cost £3 (children free) and all proceeds go to the upkeep of the church.
-The final Guided Tours of 2017 will be on the following dates.
+The Guided Tours of early 2018 will be on the following dates.

 Guild Membership is open to people of all denominations on payment of an annual minimum subscription of £2.
 If you would like to become a "Friend", simply fill in an enrolment form which can be found on the table near the entrance to the Church.
 Send it with your subscription to: